mykemorgan/emacs/packages-to-download.md

 ### Packages to Download

-Elisp packages I might reference/load in my setup:
+Elisp packages I reference/load in my setup, which for now are sadly expected to be here in this emacs directory.

 * RFC-find.el
 * autorevert.el